Beretta PX4 Storm Compact Review

 The PX4 Storm Compact from the left.

-The first: the Smith & Wesson Model 6906.
-This double-stack but compact 9mm was easy to hide when working plainclothes, but was still large enough to use for uniform duty, which may very well be the standard I’m seeking.
+The first: is the Smith & Wesson Model 6906.
+This double-stack but compact 9mm was easy to hide when working plainclothes but was still large enough to use for uniform duty, which may very well be the standard I’m seeking.
 Other guns I’ve carried in this genre have included the SIG P225 and P228, the Heckler and Koch USP Compact and my current carry gun, the Glock 19.
 All have been big enough yet small enough for what I view to be the perfect combative carry gun.

-While walking the aisles of the 2010 NRA Show in Charlotte, I happened into the Beretta booth.
+While walking the aisles of the 2010 NRA Show in Charlotte, I went into the Beretta booth.
 While not as large as it is at the SHOT Show, it was still substantial, so I needed to be careful or I would miss something.
 I moved into a corner where they had their PX4 Storm pistol line displayed and, one of the display models caught my eye.
-It was a PX4 all right, but it was not the blunt looking subcompact or the full-size service pistol.
+It was a PX4 all right, but it was not the blunt-looking subcompact or the full-size service pistol.
 It was a mid-size I hadn’t seen before and interestingly, no one was paying any attention to it.

 I picked it up and immediately liked both the contour and feel of the gun.
 It filled my had without excess material hanging from under my grip, it was not overly tall in my hand, it was compact enough to easily carry concealed but would also look right at home in a police duty holster.
 As soon as I got home, I made contact with the folks at Beretta and was told the PX4 Storm Compact would be introduced in the fall of 2010.
 I placed my order for a test gun chambered in 9mm (the Compact is also chambered in .40 SW) and sat back to wait.